Telemedicine for primary care: key functionality, benefits & real-life cases

 Virtual exam kits for rapid response e-visits

 In the Detroit area, patients can access virtual medical care in under two hours any time of the day via the Henry Ford Health System (HFHS).
 For better diagnostic precision, patients can use a remote examination device with such accessories as an infrared thermometer, camera, otoscope, stethoscope and tongue depressor.
-Then, if physical help is needed, virtual care professionals can call paramedics to assist the patient and administer diuresis, hydration, breathing treatments, or antibiotics.
+Then, if physical help is needed, virtual care professionals can call paramedics to assist the patient and administer diuretics, hydration, breathing treatments, or antibiotics.

 Primary care telehealth software implementation roadmap